Exercise For Diabetes Mellitus

 During exercise, muscles use glycogen (the storage form of glucose in muscle) for energy.
 When glycogen is depleted, the muscle restores this loss by taking glucose out of the blood.
 Insulin plays a key role in controlling glucose transport into cells.

-During exercise, cells become more sensitive to insulin.
+Exercise stimulates cells to become more sensitive to insulin.
 This allows glucose to be transported into the cells at a faster rate and, in turn, reduces the blood glucose level.

 Fortunately, during exercise, muscle cells take up glucose even if insulin is not present.
 Thus, exercise is highly beneficial for diabetics in 2 ways: